legacy-fatcode/open-api/README.md

 # examples/hello_world.php
 ```

-The above code is simple application that always response with `Hello world` message to all requests.
+The above code is example of simple application that always response with `Hello world` message to all requests.
 This application can be run from terminal with following command:

 `open-api run development`

-Please take a look
-closer at `@Api\Application` annotation, it requires 3 parameters:
+Please take a look closer at `@Api\Application` annotation, it requires 3 parameters:
- - version - version of your api, its always recommended to version your api and keep it compatible with semver
+ - version - version of your api, its always recommended to version your api and keep it compatible with [semver](https://semver.org)
  - title - simply the name of your application (visible in auto-generated documentation)
  - servers - configuration of available servers